Large Language Models

 • Jurisdictional differences (EU GDPR, U.S. state privacy laws, China’s PIPL, etc.) add a layer of cross-border complexity.

-These elements collectively demand safeguards that go beyond standard enterprise IT policies.
+These elements collectively demand safeguards that go beyond standard enterprise IT policies, which is why law firm data security programs increasingly get their own budget line separate from general IT.

 Building and Training the Model Without Leaking the Brief